cotica/reddit_classifier/README.md

 ### Scraping, pre-processing, cleaning & EDA

-* We gather and prepare data using the `requests` library and PushShift API, collecting initally around 10,000 posts from each subReddit on the following columns:
+* We gather and prepare data using the `requests` library and PushShift API, collecting initally close to 8,000 - 10,000 posts from each subReddit on the following columns:

 -- `selftext`